 - Have a routine you look forward to. ☕

-It could be simple as drinking your favorite hot beverage or gazing at the pitch black sky spew sunbeams—or both.
+It could be simple as drinking your favorite hot beverage or gazing at the pitch black sky turn baby blue and spew sunbeams—or both.
 Whatever it may be, do something you look forward to.
 Something that will make mornings enjoyable for you.
 Perhaps a “me time”, a quick little writing or drawing session, or anything that will set your morning into a good one.

 - Be thankful for the gift. 🎁